[Last updated 9th May, 2019]

 This suggests zonulin may not be the only pathway to influence intestinal permeability.

-In fact, a “leaky gut” may facilitate communication between our gut bacteria and key signalling pathways of the brain.
+In fact, a “leaky gut” may facilitate communication between our gut bacteria and key signalling pathways of the brain, known as the gut-brain axis.

 Summary: The underlying mechanisms of leaky gut are not well understood.
 Zonulin appears to be the primary factor, however there are other mediators that influence intestinal permeability.